 They’ll do the gastroc stretch that they usually do, and they won’t end up feeling any kind of a stretch.

 The first thing I do to correct them is to make sure that that back foot is pointing straight ahead.

 Another way that I can intensify the stretch and focus more on the lateral gastroc is if I get them to bring the heel out.
 That ends up focusing more on that lateral gastrocs, and they oftentimes will get a better calf stretch.
-For many people the lateral calf/gastrocs is tight and needs to be stretched.
+For many people, the lateral calf/gastrocs are tight and need to be stretched.

 There you go, give that a go.

 The first step is to correct the client and move the foot so the toe is straight ahead.
-After this correction, you get feedback from you client to see if this changes the stretch.
-If there still is not a stretch, you can move the foot in by rotating at the hip.
+After this correction, you get feedback from your client to see if this changes the stretch.
+If there still is no stretch, you can move the foot in by rotating at the hip.
 That will make the stretch more effective.